TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 ***DESCRIBE MORE OPTIONS ON THINGS***
 ## Chapter 5 - Connecting the Host to the Cloud Relay

 Solutions with the C-DEngine can run completely on premises without the need for an internet connection.
-But if an internet connection is available, the host run C-DEngine can easily be connected to a "Cloud Relay" allowing access to the local NMI via cloud connected devices.
+But if an internet connection is available, the host running the C-DEngine can easily be connected to a "Cloud Relay" allowing access to the local NMI via cloud connected devices.
 This is as simple as adding one line of code to our hosts program.cs:

 1) in the program.cs add the following line after line 54: